 - A. Students who enroll in and successfully complete 75 hours of non-paid voluntary community or school service work may earn one-half elective credit in Voluntary School/Community Service (course number 2104330) or one-half elective credit in Voluntary Public Service (course number 0500370).
 A total of one credit may be earned through community service.
 The grade awarded is "pass" (P). - B. Students must complete a minimum of 75 hours of service in order to earn the one-half credit for either course.
 Credit may not be earned for service provided as a result of court action.
-The school principal or designee is responsible for preapproving specific volunteer activities before the student begins any community service project for high school elective credit.
-Community service begins on the first day of school. - C. For high school credit and Bright Futures eligibility, volunteer/community service hours must be completed prior to graduation.
-Note: Please see Bright Futures website for most update information.
+The school principal or designee is responsible for pre- approving specific volunteer activities before the student begins any community service project for high school elective credit.
+Community service for high school begins after confirmation of promotion to grade 9. - C. For high school credit and Bright Futures eligibility, volunteer/community service hours must be completed prior to graduation.
+Note: Please see Bright Futures website for the most updated information.